The 25 Best Travel Accessories for Europe

 If you’re a coffee fan like me, then you might get a little tired of the instant coffee that is normally on offer at hotels and other accommodations in Europe.
 If you want to brew a good cup of coffee in your hotel room or Airbnb, I recommend bringing a travel French press!

-While this isn’t an absolute essential Europe travel accessory, it is a great addition for any coffee fanatic.
-I personally use and love the Espro Travel Coffee Press (also available from REI here) and wouldn’t trade it for anything.
+I personally use and love the Espro Travel Coffee Press and wouldn’t trade it for anything.

 If you’re only going to Europe for a short time or are flying carry-on only, then investing in a set of reusable toiletry bottles is an affordable and convenient way to avoid plastic waste and take your favourite shampoo with you.

-I personally recommend GoToobs (also available from REI here) as they are leak-proof and under 100ml, meaning that you can put them in your carry-on luggage on aeroplanes.
+I personally recommend GoToobs as they are leak-proof and under 100ml, meaning that you can put them in your carry-on luggage on aeroplanes.

-Scarves have always been a pinnacle for European fashion for both men and women and they are also the perfect European travel accessory.
+Scarves have always been a pinnacle of European fashion for both men and women and they are also the perfect European travel accessory.

 Scarves can be used for lots of things — they’re great at adding a chic pop to your outfit, you can use them to cover your head or shoulders if you’re touring churches or religious sites, and they can be used as a light blanket or even a pillow.